wrex/rexs.tips/content/guitar/_index.md

     weight: 20
 ---

-## Opinionated lessons for learning guitar

-Guitar lessons for beginner and intermediate students with an engineer's mind.
+These pages are for beginner and intermediate students with an engineer's mind.

-If you want to learn guitar, can't help constantly asking "why," and read operator's manuals for pleasure, then this site is for you.
+If you want to learn guitar, can't help constantly asking "why," or like to read operator's manuals for pleasure, then this site is for you.